musheer1999/BLOG/README.md

-whole project is still to be uploaded on heroku only fronend is uploaded here.
+whole project is still to be uploaded on heroku only fronend is uploaded here : https://musheer1999.github.io/BLOG/.

 backend is running on localhost screenshots are uploaded below.